simplex-chat/simplex-chat/docs/rfcs/2024-01-04-members-profile-update.md

 ### When/To whom to send

-- when user is active in group (i.e. broadcasts message via sendGroupMessage), compare group_members.membership_profile_sent_ts against users.memberships_profile_update_ts to determine whether latest profile update wasn't yet sent
+- when user is active in group (i.e. broadcasts message via sendGroupMessage), compare group_members.user_member_profile_sent_at against users.user_member_profile_updated_at to determine whether latest profile update wasn't yet sent
 - don't send to members in groups where user is incognito
 - don't send to members with whom user has direct contact (as it would overwrite full profile update sent to contact)?
   - alternatively it may be better to send the same pruned profile to such members, and for them to ignore this update (or only apply name and image updates, in case sender has silently deleted them as contact without notifying?):